akcho/milkie/QUICKSTART.md

 ## Next Steps

 Once it's working:
-1. Try accessing `/premium` again - you should still have access (persisted in localStorage)
+1. Try accessing the premium content again - you should still have access (persisted in database)
-2. Clear localStorage and try again - you'll need to subscribe again
+2. Sign out and sign back in - you'll still have access (subscription is tied to your email)
 3. Look at the code in `demo/lib/milkie/` - that's the SDK
 4. Look at `demo/app/premium/page.tsx` - see how simple the integration is
+5. Try integrating into your own app - works with NextAuth, Clerk, Lucia, Supabase, etc.

 ## Understanding the Code